jackwong95/TDS3751_SocialMediaCampaign/README.md

 # TDS3751_SocialMediaCampaign

-Social Media Campaign dashboard, dataset is collected from MalindoAir.
+Social Media Campaign dashboard, dataset is collected from scraping MalindoAir's Facebook and Twitter.

 I do not take full credit of all the work done, as it was a four person assignment.